TAP Portugal Logo

 The red color was retained for several reasons:

-• It hints at the brand’s country of origin, as the Portuguese flag is half-red;
+• It hints at the brand’s country of origin, as the Portuguese flag is half-red.

-• It symbolically expresses speed, energy, and vibrant emotions, which are integral to air travel;
+• It symbolically expresses speed, energy, and vibrant emotions, which are integral to air travel.

 • Red reflects the company’s historical heritage, as elements of this color were present in its original logo.

-This time, designers chose a muted shade of red to color the word “tap”: “a” and “p” completely and “t” partially.
+This time, designers chose a muted shade of red to color the word “tap”: “a” and “p” were completely colored, and “t” was partially colored.
 The first letter predominantly features white, creating visual balance and associating with purity.
 As for “a” and “p,” they merge into a single entity, forming an abstract shape.
 Its circular form might hint at aerobatic maneuvers, symbolizing the professionalism and skill of TAP Air Portugal pilots, ensuring flight safety.

 2005 – 2017